EranOfek/AstroPack/matlab/doc/autogen/package_functions_md/www.md

 ### www.r_files_url

 Recursively get links to all files in www directory list.
 Package: www Description: Recursively get links to all files in www directory list.
-Given a URL that contains a directory tree with files,
+Given a URL that contains a directory tree with files, get the links to all file names in the directory tree.